 When I work with children or adults, my first goal is to remove all, if any resistance.
-As I do this, I establish a foundation of respect, understanding and zero judgments.
-I tend to take Carl Rogers approach which is to look at clients with an unconditional positive regard.
+As I do this, I establish a foundation of respect, understanding, and zero judgments.
+I tend to take Carl Rogers approach which is to look at clients with unconditional positive regard.
 This is not easy.
-It’s a practice worth pursuing until you get good at it.
+It’s a practice worth pursuing, however, until you get good at it.
 I’ve been at it for 20+ years.
 It’s getting easier.

 Let’s talk about resistance.